Check back frequently for updated information or contact the School of Communication for more information.

 With whom will I share a room?

 Students will be housed in apartment style dorms in Baumhart Hall.
 Four students will be assigned to an apartment, separated by gender.
 Female students will be housed with female students and male students will be paired with male students.

-Students will be accompanied in Baumhart Hall by Loyola undergraduate student mentors of the same gender.
+Students will be accompanied in Baumhart Hall by Loyola undergraduate student mentors of the same sex.
 These student mentors are School of Communication students studying film, journalism and communication.